Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 These nodes manipulate lists of incoming data.

 Trimble Creator only features straight lists of a single type.
 No nested lists or structures.
-This is to keep the mental picture of the graph's logic manageable.

 Some examples can be found in the [Lists](nodeSections/listSection2.md) section.